Scientific Name

 How to Grow and Care

 The rules for Graptopetalums care are similar to those for most succulents.
 All require lots of sunlight to look their best.
-They require gritty porous soil with excellent drainage.
-Water the plants regularly over the summer months letting the soil dry out between waterings.
+They need gritty, porous soil with excellent drainage.
+Water the plants regularly over the summer months, letting the soil dry out between waterings.
 Minimal water is required over winter.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.
 Fertilize once during the growing season with a balanced fertilizer diluted to ¼ strength.

-The Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
-Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
+The Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
+Any rosette that breaks off can root and start a new plant.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
 The new plant feeds off the leaf until it shrivels up and falls off.
-By then, the new little ghost plant had rooted and sprouted new leaves.
+The new little ghost plant had rooted and sprouted new leaves by then.

 See more at How to Grow and Care for Graptopetalum.